 Besides dry-frying the amount of tapioca flour required, please remember to cook some extra (about 1 cup) for dusting and shaping of kueh bangkit too.

 Using an electric mixer with paddle attachment, beat eggs and sugar until creamy and the sugar is totally dissolved.

-While beating in lower speed, add flour into the egg mixture and mix until well incorporated.
+While beating in lower speed, add flour and butter into the egg mixture and mix until well incorporated.
 While mixing in low speed, gradually add coconut cream bit by bit until the dough looks smooth.